dexie/dexie-website/roadmap/dexie-cloud.md

 - [X] Improved performance in WebSocket reactivity
 - [X] Bug fixes

-# Milestone 3 - Fully functional Access Control (CURRENT)
+# Milestone 3 - Fully functional Access Control

 This milestone is planned to be released on <strike>December 10</strike> December 17.